etakgoz/es6-heap/README.md

 # ES6 Heap

 A binary heap implementation using ES6 JavaScript.
+Uses a key map (additional O(n) storage) to check for duplicate keys in constant time and for fast updates.

 # usage